dipankardas011/jaeger-operator/v2/README.md

 - [x] first need to think of what all the ports needed for it to be open!
 - [x] what all arguments needs to be used and a demo deployment
-- [ ] why are there controller's reconcile func() there are tracing enabled
+- [x] why are there controller's reconcile func() there are tracing enabled
-- [ ] things to look for where is the manager.go and is there a single manager aka controller?
+    - because then we can enable tracing of the jeager operator itself for any traces and spans
 - [ ] understand the overall flow and working of jaeger
+    - somewhat good progress so far
 - [ ] explore the controllers already present for v1 and try to come up with the all-in-one controller
 - [ ] talk with mentor on this
 - [ ] once all looks good go for the implementation

 ## Key explanations
 * build-in config will always run with in-memory storage, if you need a different storage you need to pass explicit config

 * default configuration is in Jaeger repo `cmd/jaeger/internal/all-in-one.yaml`

 * the webhooks are there inside the jaeger-operator to identify if any deploemynent has a annotation if yes it will inject the sidecar of jaeger otherwise it will not

 * The Controller will requeue the Request to be processed again if the returned error is non-nil or Result.Requeue is true, otherwise upon completion it will remove the work from the queue.

 * interesting thing
 ```go